Joseph Wright (linguist): Early life

 Wright was born in Idle, near Bradford in the former West Riding of Yorkshire, the second son of Dufton Wright, a woollen cloth weaver and quarryman, and his wife Sarah Ann (née Atkinson).
 He started work as a "donkey-boy" in a quarry around 1862, at the age of six, leading a donkey-drawn cart full of tools to the smithy to be sharpened.
+The family moved to the Middlesbrough area when Dufton found work there in the ironstone mines at Eston.
+In the 1861 Census, the family were living at Kirkleatham.
+Despite having partially grown up in this area, Joseph Wright never wrote a word on the dialect of the Middlesbrough area.

-He later became a bobbin doffer – responsible for removing and replacing full bobbins – in a mill in Sir Titus Salt's model village of Saltaire in Yorkshire.
+On returning to Yorkshire, he later became a bobbin doffer – responsible for removing and replacing full bobbins – in a mill in Sir Titus Salt's model village of Saltaire in Yorkshire.
 Although Wright learned letters and numbers at the Salt's Factory School, he was unable to read a newspaper until he was 15.
 He later said of this time: "Reading and writing, for me, were as remote as any of the sciences."

 By now a wool-sorter earning a pound a week, after 1870 Wright became increasingly fascinated with languages, and began attending night school to study French, German and Latin, as well as maths and shorthand.
 At the age of 18, around 1874, he started his own night school, charging his colleagues twopence a week.

 By 1876 Wright had saved £40 and could afford a term's study at the University of Heidelberg.
 He walked to Heidelberg from Antwerp, a distance of more than 250 miles (400 km), to save money.

 After returning to Yorkshire Wright continued his studies at the Yorkshire College of Science (later the University of Leeds) while working as a schoolmaster.
 A former pupil of Wright's recalled: "With a piece of chalk [he would] draw illustrative diagrams at the same time with each hand, and talk while he was doing it.

 Wright later returned to Heidelberg, and in 1885 he completed his PhD dissertation, Qualitative and Quantitative Changes of the Indo-Germanic Vowel System in Greek under Hermann Osthoff.